Want to just get started? Click here to sign up for Pipedrive and build a sales funnel today.

-Third is the opportunity stage of a sales funnel.
-This is the stage at which salespeople discover what specific opportunities there are to sell a product or service to the lead.
+Third stage of a sales funnel is opportunity.
+This is where salespeople discover what specific opportunities there are to sell a product or service to the lead.
 To identify opportunities for sales, the team may send them special offers, discount codes, or start a negotiation with the lead to come to an agreement.

 This stage is the one where any proposals are presented, negotiations are had, and there is often a lot of back and forth between the sales agent and the lead.

 Last is closing out the lead.
 It is important to have a Closed Deal stage, and even more important to separate the leads into “Closed-Won” or “Closed-Lost” categories.
 Either you won and the lead made a purchase, therefore becoming a customer, or you lost the deal and the lead did not make a purchase.

 If the lead becomes closed-won, they are no longer in the sales funnel and are one of your company’s customers.
 You will continue your follow up and renewal strategies as normal.

 If the lead is closed-lost, it doesn’t mean they will never become customers, just that they aren’t right now.
 You will want to stay in contact with these leads and follow up with them regularly.

 Offer additional deals or discounts later and keep engaging with them.
 Just because they chose not to make a purchase now does not mean they will not become customers at a later date.